payola/Payola/docs/installation_guide.md

 ><http://localhost:9000/>

-Of course, the port may be different depending on your configuration file (see section [Configuration](#configuration) for details).
+Of course, the port may vary depending on your configuration file (see section [Configuration](#configuration) for details).